estimadorpt/dashboard/src/index.md

   }
   return htmlString; // Fallback for non-browser environments (though unlikely here) }

+// Create a Set of known party keys for efficient lookup const knownParties = new Set(partyOrder);

 // Placeholder for methodology content (replace with actual markdown/html if available) const methodologyContent = html`